As hundreds remain missing in Maui, electric company admits evidence to determine how wildfires started may have been compromised – KION546

 “At this early stage, the cause of the fire has not been determined and we will work with the state and county as they conduct their review,” he said.

-Hawaiian Electric has been “in regular communication with ATF and local authorities and are cooperating to provide them, as well as attorneys representing people affected by the wildfires, with inventories and access to the removed equipment, which we have carefully photographed, documented and stored,” spokesman Darren Pai told The Washington Post.
+Hawaiian Electric has been “in regular communication with ATF and local authorities and are cooperating to provide them, as well as attorneys representing people affected by the wildfires, with inventories and access to the removed equipment, which we have carefully photographed, documented and stored,” a spokesperson told CNN.

+The spokesperson for the utility company told CNN “Hawaiian Electric understands its legal obligations and took extraordinary steps to preserve evidence.”

 The ATF’s National Response Team, which is investigating the cause of the fire, declined to comment.